camunda/camunda-docs/versioned_docs/version-8.2/self-managed/backup-restore/backup-and-restore.md

 4. Wait until the backup `x` of Optimize is complete.
 See [how to monitor an Optimize backup](/self-managed/backup-restore/optimize-backup.md).
 5. Wait until the backup `x` of Operate is complete.
 See [how to monitor an Operate backup](/self-managed/backup-restore/operate-tasklist-backup.md).
 6. Wait until the backup `x` of Tasklist is complete.
 See [how to monitor a Tasklist backup](/self-managed/backup-restore/operate-tasklist-backup.md).
-7. Pause exporting in Zeebe.
+7. Soft pause exporting in Zeebe.
 See [Zeebe management API](/self-managed/zeebe-deployment/operations/management-api.md).
 8. Take a backup `x` of the exported Zeebe records in Elasticsearch using the Elasticsearch Snapshots API.
+Wait until the backup `x` of the exported Zeebe records is complete before proceeding.

 ```